Skip to main content

 1. Does the RRB have legal authority to appoint a representative payee for an annuitant?

 Yes.
-The Railroad Retirement Act gives the RRB the authority to determine whether direct payment of benefits, or payment to a representative payee, will best serve an annuitant's interests.
-The RRB can appoint a representative payee regardless of whether there has been a legal finding of incompetence or commitment and, depending on the circumstances in a particular case, the RRB can select someone other than the individual's legal representative to be the representative payee.
+The Railroad Retirement Act (RRA) authorizes the RRB to determine whether direct payment of benefits or payment to a representative payee will best serve an annuitant's interests.
+The RRB can appoint a representative payee regardless of whether there has been a legal finding of incompetence or commitment and, depending on the circumstances, the agency can select someone other than the individual's legal representative to be the representative payee.

-3. Why doesn't the RRB recognize power of attorney?
+3. Does the RRB recognize power of attorney?

-The RRB provides 15 days' advance notice to an annuitant of its intent to appoint a representative payee, and the name of the payee, to allow the annuitant a period of time to contest the appointment.
+An annuitant is provided with 15 days advance notice of the decision to appoint a representative payee, along with the payee’s name, to allow the annuitant time to contest the appointment.

-5. What are the primary duties and responsibilities of a representative payee?
+5. What are a representative payee's primary duties and responsibilities?

-The payee must first consider the annuitant's day-to-day needs.
-This includes paying for food, shelter, clothing, medical care, and miscellaneous personal needs.
-Beyond day-to-day needs, railroad retirement benefits may be used for other expenses.
+A representative payee must first attend to the annuitant’s daily needs, including paying for food, shelter, clothing, medical care, and miscellaneous personal needs.
+Beyond these needs, railroad retirement benefit payments may be used for other expenses.

-In addition, since railroad retirement benefits are subject to Federal income tax, a representative payee is responsible for delivering the benefit information statements issued each year by the RRB to the person handling the annuitant's tax matters.
+In addition, since railroad retirement benefits are subject to federal income tax, a payee is responsible for providing the annual benefit information statements issued by the RRB to the person handling the annuitant’s tax matters.

 6. What are a representative payee's primary responsibilities for an annuitant's Medicare coverage?

-When an annuitant requires covered medical services, the payee must have the annuitant's Medicare card available.
-The payee must also keep records of the services received and the expenses incurred or paid, just as for any other usage of railroad retirement benefits.
+When an annuitant requires Medicare-covered medical services, the payee must have the annuitant’s Medicare card available.
+The payee also must keep records of the services received and the expenses incurred or paid.

-7. What if an annuitant is confined to an institution?
+7. What if an annuitant is in a hospital or nursing home?

-The payee should use the benefit payments to aid in the annuitant's possible recovery or release from the institution, or to improve his or her living conditions while confined.
-Payments may be used, for example, to provide clothing, personal grooming supplies, transportation of relatives to visit the patient, trial visits to relatives or to places where the patient can be helped to recover, medical and dental care, and reading materials and hobby supplies.
+The representative payee should use the benefit payments to assist the annuitant’s possible recovery or release from the institution, or to improve their living conditions while confined.
+Payments may be used to provide clothing, personal grooming supplies, transportation of relatives to visit the patient, trial visits to relatives’ residences or other places where the patient may recover, medical and dental care, reading materials, and hobby supplies.

-8. How should railroad retirement benefits not immediately required to meet an annuitant's needs be handled?
+8. How should a representative payee handle railroad retirement benefit payments not immediately required to meet an annuitant’s needs?

-Benefit payments which will not be needed in the near future must be saved or invested unless they are needed for the support of the annuitant's legally-dependent spouse or child, or to pay creditors under certain circumstances.
+Benefit payments not needed in the near future must be saved or invested unless needed to support the annuitant’s legally-dependent spouse or child, or to pay creditors under certain circumstances.
 It is recommended that conserved funds be held in interest-bearing accounts.
-Preferred investments are Federally-insured or State-insured accounts at financial institutions and obligations of, or those backed by, the Federal Government, such as U.S. Savings Bonds.
+Preferred investments are federally-insured or state-insured accounts at financial institutions and obligations of, or those backed by, the federal government, such as U.S. Savings Bonds.

-Funds should not be kept in the home, where they may be lost or stolen, nor can they be mingled with the payee's own funds or other funds.
+Funds should not be kept at home, where they may be lost or stolen, nor can they be mingled with the representative payee’s own funds or other funds.

-9. How can a person get more information about being appointed as a representative payee, or whether the use of railroad retirement benefits for a particular purpose would be proper?
+9. How can a person get more information about being appointed as a representative payee, or whether using railroad retirement benefit payments for a particular purpose would be proper?

 ###